silentbicycle/skel/README.md

 # Why another "simple" template program?
 I mean, come on, man.

 This is a little standalone C program.
 It has a very small startup time, and the process environment makes for a decent key/value map.
+It's fast, tiny, and doesn't depend on anything.

-It's fast, I use it, thought I'd share it.
+I use it, thought I'd share it.

 # How do I build it?